-ASTHMA is characterized by inflammation of the air passages resulting in the temporary narrowing of the airways that transport air from the nose and mouth to the lungs.
-Asthma symptoms can be caused by allergens or irritants that are inhaled into the lungs, resulting in inflamed, clogged and constricted airways.
-Symptoms include difficulty breathing, wheezing, coughing tightness in the chest.
+Asthma is characterized by inflammation of the air passages, resulting in temporary narrowing of the airways that transport air from the nose and mouth to the lungs.
+Asthma symptoms can be caused by allergens or irritants that are inhaled into the lungs, resulting in inflamed, clogged, and constricted airways.
+Symptoms include difficulty breathing, wheezing, coughing, and tightness in the chest.
 In severe cases, asthma can be deadly.

 - There is no cure for asthma, but asthma can be managed with proper prevention and treatment.

 - Asthma has a genetic component.
 If only one parent has asthma, chances are 1 in 3 that each child will have asthma.
 If both parents have asthma, it is much more likely (7 in 10) that their children will have asthma.

 - More Americans than ever before say they are suffering from asthma.
 It is one of this country's most common and costly diseases.